PawelPohland/modal-window/README.md

-# Modal Window
+# Modal (Popup) Window

 Display modal window.

 ## Features

+- display modal (popup) window
-- overlay behind modal window
+- modal window contains overlay that blurs rest of the page
-- modal window contains header, body and footer sections
+- modal window consists of header, body and footer sections
+- close window by clicking on "x" button (close button)
+- close window by clicking on onverlay
+- close window by pressing ESCAPE key on keyboard

 ## Technologies used